zperez0/to-do-react/README.md

 * _Markdown_

 ## Description
-This application contains full CRUD functionality.
-A User can view, add, update, and delete a to-do.
+ A User can view, add, and delete a to-do.

 ## Setup/Installation Requirements
 * _Go to [GitHub](https://github.com/zperez0/to-do-react.git)_